-The company Mitie, who provide a range of specialist services, have invested in creating the app CRiTEN for their employees.
+The company Mitie, which provides a range of specialist services, has invested in creating the app CRiTEN for their employees.
 This app helps the employees view their shifts and log their time at work.
 The app makes the booking on and off changes a simple procedure for the employees.

 On this app, employees can also report any problems they notice, which massively facilitates this process.
 Without having an easy platform to perform such tasks, employees would have to report problems either via telephone, email, or involving paperwork, however, by allowing an app to do this, employee time is freed up, which no doubt increases productivity for the company too!